Roronoazoro2702/TweetApp/README.md

 # TweetApp

 TweetApp is a simple Django-based social media platform for sharing and interacting with tweets.
-Built for learning purposes, it demonstrates the power of Django for web development.
+Built for learning purposes, it demonstrates the power of Django .

 ## Features